MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-04.md

 I will pop onto your sites periodically to nose around and provide comments on what I see.
 This should give you opportunities to make improvements before the final milestone.

+**WARNING**

+_I noticed a few folks were using tables for layout; the final milestone will NOT allow this, so make sure you use the time effectively over these next few weeks to remove any trace of tables from your `index.html`._

 ### Code Quality

-Functional code is ok - but if you're going to develop code for a living, you can't just focus on making stuff that gets the job done.
-You also has to create code that is expressive enough to be understood and modified by others (and, humourously, one of those others might be your future self).
+Functional code is ok - but if you're going to develop code for a living, you can't *just* focus on making stuff that gets the job done.
+You also have to create code that is expressive enough to be understood and modified by others.
+Humourously, one of those others might be your future self!

 Your code should follow [these guidelines](design-guidelines.md) to attain full marks for your final milestone.